 The enforcement of Williamstown laws started in 1804 with 2 constables hired to maintain law and order.
 The growing need for people to maintain the order meant more were hired, and by 1894 the town employed 10 constables.
 The first full time police officer for the town was Thomas Dunfrey, appointed in 1920.
 Williamstown named its first Chief of Police in 1928, George A Royal, who oversaw the 10 constables appointed by the selectboard.
 The first motorized vehicle (a motorcycle) was purchased for the department in 1924, with the first police car purchased in 1931.
 The first radio communication arrived in 1950.
 The first holding location for violators of law was built in 1861 on Water St and featured 2 cells.
 Later this was rebuilt in a different location and added an additional holding cell.
 The first police station was located near the top Water Street behind a general store and was a single room.
 The station moved temporarily to the Masonic Lodge on Waterman Place before moving to the back side of the (current) town hall when it was purchased by the town from a fraternity at Williams College.

-The current staff of Williamstown Police features a Chief, around 10 full-time officers (patrolman, sergeants and a lieutenant), several part-time officers, 4 full time dispatchers, and several part-time dispatchers.
-All staff is fully trained to take 911 calls and dispatch for police, fire and ems services, and they participate in ongoing trainings in their fields several times each year.
+The current staff of Williamstown Police features a Chief, 11 full-time officers, 4 full time dispatchers, several part-time dispatchers, and an accreditation manager.
+Williamstown ocassionally has 1-2 interns working with our officers and dispatchers as well.
+All staff (except interns) are fully trained to take 911 calls and dispatch for police, fire and ems services, and they participate in ongoing trainings in their fields several times each year.

 Williamstown Police has had 7 official chiefs in its history, starting with George A Royal.
-Following George were John D Courtney, Joseph Zoito, John Michael Kennedy, Arthur Parker, Kyle Johnson, and now Interim Chief Michael Ziemba.
+Following George were John D Courtney, Joseph Zoito, John Michael Kennedy, Arthur Parker, Kyle Johnson, and current Chief Michael Ziemba.